-According to Article 45 of CLP regulation, importers and downstream users who put hazardous mixtures on the market must notify relevant information concerning emergency health response.
-This piece of information must be transmitted to the appointed bodies.
+According to Article 45 of CLP regulation, importers and downstream users who put hazardous mixtures on the market must notify relevant information concerning emergency health response to appointed bodies.

-The publication of Regulation 2017/542, taking place of CLP Annex VIII, has the aim of harmonising this submission process, as well as the data format, for the whole EU.
+The publication of Regulation 2020/1677 takes the place of CLP Annex VIII with the aim of harmonizing this submission process, as well as the data format, for the whole EU.

 The technical format used for the communication of data is also harmonized (“PCN format”), periodically issued by ECHA and based also on the latest technical implementation of IUCLID, the ECHA application on which the harmonized format is based.